Lifestyle

 20. Cracker Sandwiches

 Cracker sandwiches are easy to put together and quick for kids to eat.
 No need for a complicated tea party food recipe.
-You can make a variety of options, so kids have a choice in which sandwiches they want.
+You can make a variety of options, so kids have a choice of which sandwiches they want.

 Best Store-Bought Tea Party Foods